Overview of the Assessment –Intervention process

 - Maori Kaimahi clinician co-works with primary clinician with Maori whanau

-- Identification and remediation of relevant family issues that may have contributed to the abusing pattern
+- Identification and remediation of relevant family issues that may have contributed to the harmful pattern

 Social Work Services